 - Early termination of the Shiga toxin transcript generates a regulatory small RNA.
 Sy BM, Lan R, Tree JJ.
 PNAS.
 2020.
 117 (40) 25055-25065

 - Networks of control: small RNA control of antibiotic resistance.
 Mediati DG, Wu S, Wu W, Tree JJ.
 2020.
-Trends in Genetics. in press.
+Trends in Genetics.

 - Hfq CLASH uncovers sRNA-target interaction networks linked to nutrient availability adaptation.
 Iosub IA, van Nues RW, McKellar SW, et al., Tree JJ, Viero G, Granneman S. eLife.
 2020.
 9:e54655.